Seahawks-Rams on Thursday night could shift a budding rivalry into a higher gear

 The two have combined to win the last three NFC West division titles and are the only teams in the division to make the playoffs in any of the last three seasons.

-They’ve played three down-to-the-wire games the last two years, including two last season that each went to the Rams — by a combined seven points.
+They’ve played three down-to-the-wire games the last two years, including two last season that went to the Rams — by a combined seven points.

-Seven points that if they’d gone in Seattle’s favor would also have given the division title to Seattle, instead.
+Seven points that, if they’d gone in Seattle’s favor, would also have given the division title to Seattle instead.

 But one of the only Seahawks left from the days of Seattle’s last great NFC West rivalry — the one against the 49ers from roughly 2011-14 — says there’s no comparison.
 Not yet, anyway.

 “Not even close,’’ said linebacker K.J.
-Wright, the longest-tenured player on the team, when asked if the games against the Rams the last few years have felt anything like the heated contests Seattle once played against Jim Harbaugh, Colin Kaepernick, Vernon Davis, Patrick Willis and the rest of a 49er squad that was the team Seattle had to beat at the beginning of the Pete Carroll era.
+Wright, the longest-tenured player on the team, when asked if the games against the Rams the last few years have felt anything like the heated contests Seattle once played against Jim Harbaugh, Colin Kaepernick, Vernon Davis, Patrick Willis and the rest of a 49ers squad that was the team Seattle had to beat at the beginning of the Pete Carroll era.

 “Not even close,’’ Wright repeated.
 “I haven’t felt anything (like that) since the San Fran days.
 This team is a tough opponent.
-We all know that we’ve got to bring our A game with them.
+We all know that we’ve got to bring our ‘A’ game with them.
 But the rivalry, old school, dawg-feeling — I don’t feel that.’’

-Maybe that begins to change Thursday night when the Seahawks and Rams meet again at 5:20 p.m. at CenturyLink Field.
+Maybe that begins to change Thursday night, when the Seahawks and Rams meet again at 5:20 p.m. at CenturyLink Field.

-Emotions figure to be high in the stands before the game when former owner Paul G. Allen is inducted into the team’s Ring of Honor – fittingly, becoming the 12th member of that esteemed group— in a ceremony set to begin at 4:50 p.m.
-It’s a ceremony that will conclude with his sister and the new Chair of the team, Jody Allen, raising the 12 Flag, a moment that has the makings of feeling like something of a public passing of the torch at the top of the organization roughly a year after Paul Allen’s death.
+Emotions figure to be high in the stands before the game when former owner Paul G. Allen is inducted into the team’s Ring of Honor — fittingly, becoming the 12th member of that esteemed group — in a ceremony set to begin at 4:50 p.m.
+It’s a ceremony that will conclude with his sister and the new chair of the team, Jody Allen, raising the 12 Flag, a moment that has the makings of feeling like something of a public passing of the torch at the top of the organization roughly a year after Paul Allen’s death.

-Emotions should be equally high on the Seahawks’ sideline considering not only the literal stakes of the game but the potential symbolism involved, as well.
+Emotions should be equally high on the Seahawks sideline, considering not only the literal stakes of the game but the potential symbolism involved, as well.

-When the Rams beat the Seahawks 42-7 on Dec.
+When the Rams beat the Seahawks, 42-7, on Dec.
 17, 2017, it was widely portrayed as another passing of the torch — from Seattle to Los Angeles as the kings of the NFC West.

 Seattle’s vast roster makeover following that season further led to the idea that the time for the Carroll-era Seahawks had come and gone.

-But it wasn’t just the 10-6 record last season after an 0-2 start that proved to the team that there may be life in the post-LOB era but also the two games against the Rams, contests in which Seattle gained 463 yards rushing and 7.0 yards per rushing attempt, which left the Seahawks thinking there wasn’t much of anything really separating the two teams.
+But it wasn’t just the 10-6 record last season after an 0-2 start that proved to the team that there may be life in the post-Legion of Boom era but also the two games against the Rams, contests in which Seattle gained 463 yards rushing and 7.0 yards per rushing attempt, which left the Seahawks thinking there wasn’t much of anything really separating the two teams.

 “We felt like last year, we really could’ve won those two games to be honest with you,’’ said quarterback Russell Wilson.
 “We had some mishaps there at the end and that can’t happen when you’re playing a great team.
 It’s that simple.’’